If you’re asking yourself, “how do you rank in Google Maps,” then you’ve come to the right place.

 - Depending on the city/state, these directories may even outrank national websites.

 - Select the most relevant Google My Business categories for your law firm.
-Here are all the available categories relevant to legal services:
+Here are all the available categories relevant to local SEO for lawyers and other legal services:

 - Administrative attorney